 If there is one thing that makes me happy in this world immensely besides food – Flowers.
 People who know me or visit home for Ganpati can vouch for my undying love for flowers.
-Have some lovely plans for this year & God willing, everyone will love it.
+Have some lovely plans for this year and God willing, everyone will love it.

-Now when it comes to Lord Ganesha’s favourite sweets, Modaks or steamed dumplings that has the filling of Jaggery & Coconut is the favorite neivedhya or prasad for Bappa (Lord Ganpati).
+Now when it comes to Lord Ganesha’s favourite sweets, Modaks or steamed dumplings that has the filling of Jaggery and Coconut is the favorite neivedhya or prasad for Bappa (Lord Ganpati).
 Usually Modaks or Prasad are served in the numbers of 7, 11, 21 (basically odd numbers).
-Modaks are also made with milk based sweets like khoa (which is basically reduced milk) or with cashew nuts too but nothing beats the original & the traditional version.
+Modaks are also made with milk based sweets like khoa (which is basically reduced milk) or with cashew nuts too but nothing beats the original and the traditional version.

-I tried to click images of the process that could be really useful for the ones who are trying for the first time but somehow couldn’t manage the same with both my hands tied up in the process of making modaks & Narayan too wasn’t available to help me.
+I tried to click images of the process that could be really useful for the ones who are trying for the first time but somehow couldn’t manage the same with both my hands tied up in the process of making modaks and Narayan too wasn’t available to help me.

 Wishing all the readers a very happy Ganesh Chaturthi.
 May the Lord bless us all.

 Recipe for Modaks or Steamed Rice Cakes / Ukadiche Modak – Ganesh Chaturthi Special

 Serves – 10 – 12 nos modaks

 For the outer covering –

 - Salt – a pinch